skasproject/skas/docsite/docs/twoldapservers.md

               protected: true
     ```

-At the beginning of the file, we disable all other modules than `skLdap`.
+At the beginning of the file, we disable all modules except for `skLdap`.

-Then there is the connection to the second LDAP server which must be adjusted to your context.
-Refer to [LDAP Setup](./ldap.md)
+Then, you will need to adjust the configuration for the second LDAP server according to your specific context.
+Please refer to [LDAP Setup](./ldap.md) for guidance."

 Then, there is the `exposure` part, who define how this service will be exposed.
 (The default configuration is expose to `localhost` in clear text)

-- `exposure.internal.enabled: false` shutdown the HTTP server bound on localhost.
+- `exposure.internal.enabled: false` shutdown the HTTP server bound to localhost.
-- `exposure.external.enabled: true` set the HTTP server bound on the POD IP up.
-This on port 7113 with no SSL.
+- `exposure.external.enabled: true` set up the HTTP server bound on the POD IP.
+This run on port 7113 with no SSL.
 - Then the is the configuration of the `identity` service to expose:
     - `clients[]` is a mechanism to validate who is able to access this service, by providing an `id` and a `secret`
       (or password). the values "*" will disable this feature.